KTVH-DT: KXLJ-TV

-The early years of channel 12 in Helena were marked by turbulence and a dispute that pitted the local television station versus a cable system importing out-of-market signals, which Helena TV also owned.
+The early years of channel 12 in Helena were marked by turbulence and a dispute that pitted the local television station versus Helena TV's cable system, which imported out-of-market stations.
 In January 1959, arguments were heard in a lawsuit by Z-Bar versus Helena TV, with KXLJ-TV's counsel arguing that the cable firm had "used our property for gain without our consent".
-The manager of KXLJ-TV warned that the station might have no choice but to close unless an appeals court granted an injunction against the cable company bringing stations from Spokane, Washington, to Helena viewers; he predicted that cable systems and an FCC decision negatively impacting the use of over-the-air VHF boosters to retransmit stations' signals could ultimately force every television station in Montana out of business.
-On February 1, 1959, KXLJ-TV ceased broadcasting.
+KXLJ-TV manager Barclay Craighead warned that the station might have no choice but to go off the air unless an appeals court granted an injunction against the cable company importing stations from Spokane, Washington.
+Craighead argued that the FCC essentially "tore up our license" by allowing Helena TV to import Spokane stations.
+He predicted that cable systems and an FCC decision negatively impacting the use of over-the-air VHF boosters to retransmit stations' signals could ultimately force every television station in Montana out of business.
+On February 1, 1959, KXLJ-TV suspended operations, but Craighead hoped to return to the air if the FCC began regulating cable in the same way it regulated over-the-air television.

 The plight of KXLJ-TV attracted significant political attention.
 The four-member Montana delegation to Congress wrote to the FCC, asking for an investigation.
 FCC chair John C. Doerfer planned to visit Montana, but he was called to present the commission's budget to the House of Representatives and could not make the trip.
 Helena TV, which had abandoned its application for channel 10, made a new request to build a station.
 The appeals court ordered the FCC to give Capital City Television a hearing in May.